FRANCIS-gi/Ticketing-System/README.md

 8. **Deploy the Application**:
    - Once configured and tested locally, deploy the application to your production environment following best practices for Yii applications.

-### Contributing
+### Development Guidelines

-We welcome contributions to the Ticketing System project.
-Please follow these steps to contribute:
+To ensure the stability and integrity of the main repository, please follow these guidelines when contributing to the project:

-1. Fork the repository on GitHub.
+1. **Fork the Repository**:
+   - Navigate to the project's GitHub page.
+   - Click the "Fork" button to create your own copy of the repository.

+2. **Create a Branch for Your Work**:
+   - Clone your forked repository to your local machine.
+   - Navigate to the project directory in your terminal.
-2. Create a new branch for your feature or bugfix.
+   - Create a new branch for your feature or bugfix:
+     ```bash
+     git checkout -b your-feature-branch
+     ```

+3. **Make Your Changes**:
+   - Implement your changes or additions.
-3. Make your changes and commit them with descriptive commit messages.
+   - Commit your changes with descriptive commit messages:
+     ```bash
+     git add .
+     git commit -m "Description of the changes"
+     ```

+4. **Push Your Changes**:
-4. Push your changes to your forked repository.
+   - Push your branch to your forked repository:
-5. Open a pull request to the main repository.
+     ```bash
+     git push origin your-feature-branch
+     ```

+5. **Create a Pull Request**:
+   - Navigate to the original repository on GitHub.
+   - Click "Compare & pull request".
+   - Describe your changes and submit the pull request for review.

 ### License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

+### Contact

+For any questions or support, please contact the project maintainers at fgkiron@gmail.com.

 Thank you for using the Ticketing System for SDLC and Bug Reporting!
 We hope this system enhances your development workflow and improves collaboration within your team.